openshift/enhancements/enhancements/ingress/haproxy-thread-tuning.md

 > sharding

-The administrator can patch their existing ingress controller to increase the number of router threads:
+The administrator can patch their existing ingress controller to increase the number of ingress controller threads:

 ```sh
 $ oc patch ingresscontroller/<controller-name> --type=merge -p '{"spec": {"threading": {"count": <new-thread-count>} } }'
 ```

-New router pods will be rolled out with the updated thread count.
+New ingress controller pods will be rolled out with the updated thread count.

+#### Story 2

+> As a cluster administrator, I have a node with large amounts of resources
+> (e.g. 100 cores, 256GB RAM) that I would like to handle as much of my ingress
+> as possible.

+To do this, the user can configure `spec.nodePlacement.nodeSelector` with labels that match the intended node, as well as configuring `spec.threading.count` to an appropriately high value.

 ### Risks and Mitigations

 #### Increased Resource Usage

-It's possible that an administrator could configure routers to have enough threads that other pods on the same node could become resource starved when the router pod is under full load.
-In order to mitigate this risk, the resources requested in the router deployment should scale with the number of threads configured.
+It's possible that an administrator could overcommit on the number of threads, causing other pods on the same node to become resource starved when the ingress controller pod is under full load.
+In order to mitigate this risk, the resources requested in the ingress controller deployment should scale with the number of threads configured.

-This still presents a problem of overestimating the amount of resources required when the router pod is under lower load, which could cause the node to be underutilized during low or moderate traffic load.
+This still presents a problem of overestimating the amount of resources required when the ingress controller pod is under lower load, which could cause the node to be underutilized during low or moderate traffic load.
 As such, some amount of scale testing needs to be done before the appropriate resource request scaling factor can be determined.

 #### Maximum Connections Doesn't Scale Up With Additional Threads